 A simple “form” service will not and cannot offer you legal advice.
 We are a law firm.
 We only practice in the state of Florida with a licensed family law attorney, Christian D. Smed.
 We assist with your legal issues surrounding your QDRO and ensure that benefits are appropriately secured.
 The flat fee cost for the preparation of a QDRO by our attorney can range from $600.00 to $1,200.00 for each account (See Services Included) Discounts are offered to military members, veterans, first responders, teachers, government employees, and for multiply orders.

 A QDRO must go through approval by the parties, the judge and the plan administrator.
 The total time to complete a QDRO is difficult to predict, even with the simplest of plans.
 A huge challenge if you are not represented by an attorney who will perform all of these tasks on your behalf.

 The earlier you have the QDRO prepared, the better.
 It can be hard to obtain the information about the accounts if it is several years after the divorce.

-Whether or not your final order addresses certain issues, they still may need to be addressed in the QDRO.
+Whether or not your final divorce decree addresses certain issues, they still may need to be addressed in the QDRO.
 For example, how is a loan handled when the money is divided, do you receive interest on the money, who needs to provide the documents related to the value of the QDRO, what day should the money be divided, who will pay the costs for the QDRO.
 If your QDRO requires additional litigation, we are available to provide to these additional legal services.